cdapio/cdap/cdap-docs/admin-manual/source/operations/metrics.rst

 details on available system metrics in the :ref:`Metrics HTTP API. <http-restful-api-metrics>`

 You embed user-defined metrics in the methods defining the elements of your application.
-The Metrics system currently supports two kinds of metrics - count and gauge:
+The Metrics system currently supports two kinds of metrics: count and gauge:

 - count: Increments (or decrements) the metric named metricName by delta::